 Aiven’s CTO, Heikki Nousiainen, believes one of their core competencies is making newly released regions available for their customers as quickly as possible, and that doing so is one of their competitive advantages, "We're fully committed to and also uniquely capable of meeting our customers’ requirements on running workloads in any location of their choosing, whether they select a cloud region for latency, performance or regulatory reasons.
 Quickly providing the newest Google Cloud Platform region was a logical continuation of this promise: this specific region is especially well suited for our customers to address the Nordic and Eastern European markets."

-As with other GCP regions, Aiven offers open-source PostgreSQL, Apache Kafka and Cassandra, Elasticsearch, Redis, InfluxDB, and Grafana—most of which can be used alone or in an integrated manner.
+As with other GCP regions, Aiven offers open-source PostgreSQL, Apache Kafka and Cassandra, OpenSearch, Redis, InfluxDB, and Grafana—most of which can be used alone or in an integrated manner.

 Headquartered in Helsinki, Finland and with offices in Boston, MA, Aiven is an ISO 27001 certified Database-as-a-Service provider, operating managed open-source database, messenger, cache, search, and graphing solutions to over 300 customers worldwide.